Mick Lyons (Gaelic footballer): Meath

 In the last game of Meath's four game saga with Dublin in 1991, Dublin were awarded a penalty, which Keith Barr took.
 Lyons ran alongside Barr while he was taking the penalty, and Barr missed.
 The penalty was never retaken as it should have been.
 This incident got much coverage at the time and led to GAA changing the official pitch markings to include a semi circle exclusion zone around where a player takes a penalty from.
 No players other than the penalty taker are allowed inside this zone while the penalty is being taken.

 During Lyons' career, injuries have had an impact.
 Hopes were very high for Meath for the 1984 season; in 1983 Meath had run Dublin, the eventual All Ireland Champions, very close, being beaten in extra time in a replay and they had won the Centenary Cup at the start of 1984.
 Meath were geared up for the Dublin game in 1984, but Lyons was missing due to injury (broken wrist) and Meath went on to lose.
 Again in 1989 Meath faced Dublin without Lyons.
 He had broken his leg playing club football and missed the season.
 Meath lost to Dublin and their "three in a row" All Ireland dreams were gone.
 Between 1984 and 1991, Dublin and Meath met in the championship eight times, of which Dublin won twice.
 Both of these times Lyons was injured, and in all the remaining he was guarding the square.
 In the 1991 All Ireland final Lyons had to leave the field with a knee injury, his injury compounding an injury crisis for Meath that day.
 Meath lost the final to Down.

 Compromise Rules

 During his Meath career, Lyons was picked to play in the first three Test Series (1984, 1986 and 1987) for Ireland in Compromise Rules.
 In the first Compromise Rules match (First Test, 1984 Series) to be played he had to be taken from the field after a tackle from an Aussie rules player.
 In subsequent matches he was involved in several disagreements with Australian players.

 Post playing career

-In recent years, Lyons and his cousin Austin Lyons have been involved in developing Rathcore Golf & Country Club in Co.
-Meath.
+In recent years, Lyons and his cousin Austin Lyons have been involved in developing Rathcore Golf & Country Club in County Meath.